 We initially focused our community development lending on three Priority Cities–Detroit, Michigan; La Crosse, Wisconsin; and Wilmington, Delaware–places where we have roots and relationships and can leverage our work, marketing knowledge, past investments and relationships to maximize our impact.
 We’ve also implemented a longer term goal to expand our program to Cinnaire’s larger footprint across the Midwest and MidAtlantic.

 Cinnaire is digging deep in these key locations to provide support services to local developers and nonprofits, especially those owned by People of Color, to bring community development real estate projects to fruition.
 We work in partnership with other CDFIs in these cities to increase the flow of accessible capital and capacity.

 Once you’ve downloaded and completed these forms, please send to Cassandra Archbold, Senior Vice President, Lending at Cinnaire.

 We provide a variety of loan products that include term loans and lines of credit that support healthy communities:

 • Community facilities, including education and job training, health care and healthy food

 We work to match your needs with the right products.
-Our financing tools support everything from acquisition through permanent financing.
-Our experience with complex projects in underserved markets utilizing federal, state, and local subsidy programs with help you get your project done.
+Our financing tools support everything from acquisition to permanent financing.
+Our experience with complex projects in underserved markets utilizing federal, state, and local subsidy programs will help you get your project done.
 We offer: acquisition loans; leasehold improvements; construction; pre-development; mini-perm financing; new markets tax credit leveraged loans; equipment; line of credit and bridge loans.

-To qualify for financing, projects must primarily serve low-income communities or low-income persons earning 80% or less of the Area Median Income or be located in low- or moderate-inomce census tracts.
+To qualify for financing, projects must primarily serve low-income communities or low-income persons earning 80% or less of the Area Median Income or be located in low- or moderate-income census tracts.